drshahizan/Python-big-data/assignment/ass7/bdm/RAM/comparison.md

 **Advantages**:

 **1. Easy to use:**
 Dask integrates seamlessly with widely recognized tools, including NumPy and Pandas, providing Python users with a smooth transition.
-By substituting the Dask equivalents for libraries like Pandas in the API, it is possible to execute concurrent processing with minimal alterations to the code.
+Substituting Dask counterparts for Pandas in the API allows parallel processing with minimum code changes.

 **2. Scalability:**
-Dask guarantees smooth scalability by supporting both single-machine deployments and large clusters with thousands of processing cores.
-In a distributed computing system or on a single computer, it makes use of the resources that are available.
+Dask supports single-machine installations and huge clusters with thousands of processor cores for easy scaling.
+It uses available resources on a single or distributed computer.

 **3. Flexibility:**
-Dask provides a wide variety of collections, such as DataFrames, Arrays, Bags, and Datasets, so you may pick the one that works best for your data and your tasks.
-Also supported are a number of processes, such as filtering, aggregation, and machine learning.
+Dask offers DataFrames, Arrays, Bags, and Datasets, so you may choose the appropriate one for your data and requirements.
+Filtering, aggregation, and machine learning are supported.

 **Drawbacks**:

 **1. Overhead:**
-When dealing with tiny datasets, Dask's computational costs are higher than those of single-threaded execution.
+Dask's computational expenses are greater than single-threaded processing for small datasets.
 The potential savings from parallelization may not be worth the extra cost in many scenarios.

 **2. Limited functionalities:**